fgs76100/UVM_Simplified/basic/lesson0-understand-the-framework/README.md

 ### UVM factory

 ```
-UVM factory a built-in central factory that allows controlling object allocation in the entire environment or for specific objects, as well as modifying stimulus data items as well as infrastructure components (for example, a driver).
+UVM factory a built-in central factory that allows controlling object allocation
+in the entire environment or for specific objects and modifying stimulus data items
+as well as infrastructure components (for example, a driver).
 ```

 ### Transaction-Level Modeling (TLM)